Chrissie Hynde, legendary leader of the Pretenders, left, playing at the

 You won’t believe this but if for some reason you aren’t heading for the Mediterranean coast this July, you can treat yourself to one of the best and most rewarding fun festivals in landlocked Madrid, away from the usual beach venues of summer.
 Yes, you read it right: MADRID!
 And at the Teatro Real (Royal Theater) too!

 That’s because the Universal Music Festival is joining the Bicentenary Celebrations of the Royal Theater which began in 2016 and will end in 2018.
 And, expectedly, with a very special marquee lineup.
 National and international pop, rock, jazz and flamenco artists are in the sensational mix: Sting, Pet Shop Boys, Michel Camilo & Tomatito, Pretenders, Zucchero, David Bisbal, James Rhodes, Rosario, Tom Jones and Luis Fonsi.

-Moreover, you’ll never get a better venue than this incredible musical palace comparable to the likes of the Royal Albert Hall in London, the Olympia Theatre in Paris and the Carnegie Hall in New York, once for the exclusive entertainment of the Spanish royals and their select friends only.
+Moreover, you’ll never get a better venue than this incredible music palace comparable to the likes of the Royal Albert Hall in London, the Olympia Theatre in Paris and the Carnegie Hall in New York.
+The Teatro Real used to be for the exclusive entertainment of the Spanish royals and their select friends only.
+Luckily, not anymore.